Mary Sears (swimmer)

-Mary Jane (née Sears) Parks (born May 10, 1939) is an American former competition swimmer, who swam for the Walter Reed Hospital team, and was a 1956 Olympic Bronze medalist in the 100-meter butterfly.
+Mary Jane Parks (née Sears, born May 10, 1939) is an American former competition swimmer, who swam for the Walter Reed Hospital team, and was a 1956 Olympic Bronze medalist in the 100-meter butterfly.

 Mary Sears was born on May 10, 1939 at the Naval Hospital in Portsmouth, Virginia to Gladys and Harry E. Sears, then a Lieutenant in the U.S. Navy who would complete his career with the rank of Rear Admiral.
 Mary grew up in Chevy Chase, Maryland and studied at Bethesda, Maryland's Holton-Arms School, a girls college preparatory school, later attending their Junior College.

 Walter Reed Swim Club

 Sears began swimming around the age of five, then competed in age group meets at country clubs.
 By thirteen, she was seriously training at the Walter Reed Swim Club at Washington Army Hospital in Washington, D.C.
 At Walter Reed, she was coached through 1954 by James Campbell, who would later coach at the University of Pennsylvania, and become an Olympic coach for the U.S. team in 1964.
 After 1954, she swam at Walter Reed under former University of North Carolina All American and Hall of Fame Coach Stan Tinkham who had excelled in both breaststroke and medley swimming as a High School and Collegiate swimmer.
 Susan Douglas, known as Dougie, was a class-mate with whom Mary Jane roomed as an upperclassman at Holton-Arms Prep School.
 Douglas was a teammate with Mary Jane at the Walter Reed Swim Club and also attended the 1956 Melbourne Olympics.
 The Walter Reed program offered one of the top programs for their women's team with a modern pool, then considered quite large, at 50x40 feet, though as it was also used for patient therapy, its water temperature may have been a bit high for competition.
 The Walter Reed women's teams dominated the U.S. Senior National Championships from 1954-8 placing first at least once in nearly every event excluding diving competition.

 Between 1954 and 1957, Sears competed in six National meets and became the National breast stroke champion in all the competitive distances.
-She was the American women's Champion in breaststroke rom 1954-56, and was an All American each of those years.
+She was the American women's Champion in breaststroke from 1954 to 1956, and was an All American each of those years.

 In her peak years of training, she would run up to two miles, do weight training, sit-ups for her core, and complete five 2 1/2-hour swim training sessions per week with a 3 and 4 hour swim session on weekends.
 Prior to a national meet, she often trained three sessions a day, completing 5–10 miles in each session.
 After retiring from competition, she conducted clinics and presented exhibitions.